 However, if a guest is injured while inside your home, or if you are responsible for someone’s injury or property damage outside your home, you can be held liable.
 Oftentimes, these injuries or damages are minor and can be handled quickly and easily with a liability claim.
 On the other hand, sometimes the liability costs can be high and can even lead to a lawsuit.
 When this happens, your liability insurance can cover the costs and provide you with major financial relief.

 Condo liability policies may vary to a certain extent, but they typically cover the following:

 - Bodily injury liability: This option covers guests’ injuries in your home, such as from a slip on a wet floor or a fall from a balcony.
 Most slip-and-fall accidents involve only minor injuries; but at times, particularly in the case of trauma to the head, neck or spine, the medical costs can be ongoing and extensive.
 Many policies will also cover you for bodily injuries you cause while outside your home, such as when playing sports.

 - Personal property damage liability: Covers costs if you are held liable for damages – typically through negligence.
-For example, it would cover you if you accidently allow your bathtub to overflow, causing damage to the personal property in the unit below yours, or if you accidently cause a fire that spreads to the units surrounding yours, damaging personal property in those homes.
+For example, it would cover you if you accidentally allow your bathtub to overflow, causing damage to the personal property in the unit below yours, or if you accidentally cause a fire that spreads to the units surrounding yours, damaging personal property in those homes.

 - Court costs and legal fees: If you are sued for a covered claim, your condo liability coverage will often pay your legal costs.